Klipper3d/klipper/docs/Load_Cell.md

 at ambient temperature vs operating temperature.
 In this case you may need to increase the `force_safety_limit` to allow for thermal changes.

-#### Load Cell Endstop Watchdog Task
+#### Load Cell Probe Watchdog Task
-When homing the load_cell_endstop starts a task on the MCU to track measurements arriving from the sensor.
+When probing the load_cell_probe starts a task on the MCU to track measurements arriving from the sensor.
 If the sensor fails to send measurements for 2 sample periods the watchdog will shut down the printer with an error `!!
-LoadCell Endstop timed out waiting on ADC data`.
+Load Cell Probe Error: timed out waiting for sensor data`.

 If this happens, the most likely cause is a fault from the ADC.
 Inadequate grounding of your printer can be the root cause.
 The frame, power supply